Floodwood, Minnesota: Geography

 Floodwood sits at the junction of U.S. Highway 2 and Minnesota State Highway 73.
 It is roughly halfway between Duluth and Grand Rapids along U.S. Highway 2 and roughly halfway between Hibbing and Moose Lake along State Highway 73.
 Also nearby is the city of Cloquet.

 Floodwood is 46 mi northwest of Duluth and 37 mi southeast of Grand Rapids.
 It is 33 mi northwest of Cloquet and 40 mi south of Hibbing.

 The city sits at the junctions of the Floodwood River and the East Savanna River with the Saint Louis River.
 The area surrounding the city largely comprises forests, wetlands and, where conditions permit, dairy farms.
 Nearby peat bogs employ many people from Floodwood, Meadowlands and other communities in southwest Saint Louis County.
 Protected areas near Floodwood include Savanna Portage State Park, the Savanna State Forest, and the Floodwood Game Reserve.
 The Savanna Portage, together with the three rivers that meet in the city, contributes much to local culture.

+Climate

+According to the Köppen Climate Classification system, Floodwood has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
+The hottest temperature recorded in Floodwood was 99 F on July 27, 1988, while the coldest temperature recorded was -50 F on January 20, 1996.